-32 bit floating point audio engine, sample-accurate looping system, multithread support.
+32 bit floating point audio engine, sample-accurate looping system, multithread support, super-sleek interface.
 100% exotic dependencies free.

 Tweak your sounds with the live sampler from external sources, the live quantizer, a built-in wave editor, the action recorder and the action editor.

 Giada can load VST and VST instruments, as well as read/write MIDI messages from/to any device out there, both hardware and software.

 Giada is constantly under development, free for use and distribution: you can use it without any limitations.
 Help us to improve it more!

 Today our digital friend Richard released another great remake of the original tutorial series.
 This time he will introduce us to the world of looping, how the main sequencers works and what we can do with it.

 Today we released Giada 0.12.0, codename Resilience.
 This version brings big under-the-hood changes: the whole audio plugin layer has been ported to JUCE framework.
 This internal improvement gives us a more stable and professional VST plugin support, with many other formats available in the near future (VST3, AU, LADSPA).
 Isn't it great?
 In Giada 0.12.0 you will also find:

 64-bit binaries for OS X (and discontinued support for 32-bit ones);

 improved test suite;

 lots of minor cleanups and fixes.